PeCeTfull/DiacriticBuster/common/Readme.txt

 Diacritic Buster allows to change the following settings:

+* Convert Clipboard content automatically with the Alt+C hotkey combination – until there is a text inside the system Clipboard, it can be converted using currently chosen scheme.
+This allows you to use the program without having to switch between applications.

+* Program hidden on start-up – after start-up, the program is hidden in the system tray.
+To restore it, one needs to double-click the left mouse button on the program's icon or press the right mouse button and from the context menu, select "Hide/restore".

 * Available schemes – the list of schemes you are able to use.
 The following ones are originally included with the program, thus they are ready to use:
 	— Alternate German accents,
 	— Make Hungarian compatible with Western European set,